NordicSemiconductor/Android-nRF-Connect/documentation/Macros/README.md

 <read-rssi [description="DESCRIPTION"]/>
 ```

-Reads the RSSI value of the given
+Reads the RSSI value of the given (or default) target.

 ##### Request MTU change